ckeditor/editor-recommendations/_features/link.md

 {% capture ui %}

- * UI: A feature providing the user with a way to set up properties for the new link, usually represented as a button with the "<i class="fa fa-link" title="Link" aria-hidden="true"></i><span class="sr-only">Link</span>" icon that opens a dialog window with form fields to edit the link properties
+ * UI: A feature providing the user with a way to set up properties for the new link, usually represented as a button with the "<span class="fa fa-link" title="Link" aria-hidden="true"></span><span class="sr-only">Link</span>" icon that opens a dialog window with form fields to edit the link properties
  * Title: "Link"
  * Keystroke: <kbd>Ctrl+K</kbd>